gucheen/auto-hash/README.md

 - automatically generate MD5 for all files in list
 - output all heshes as an Object to the target file
+- add hash value to filename originalFilename.hash.ext（rename or create a copy of the original file）

 ## Install